mDuo13/xrpl-dev-portal/content/references/http-websocket-apis/public-api-methods/utility-methods/json.md

 <!-- MULTICODE_BLOCK_END -->

-The response follows the [standard format][], with whichever fields are appropriate to the type of command made.
+The response follows the [standard format](../../api-conventions/response-formatting.md), with whichever fields are appropriate to the type of command made.

 {% include '_snippets/rippled_versions.md' %}